 While some lead distribution systems have rigid lead assignment rules that are difficult to update when sales teams or territories change, Tray.io offers visual workflows that are easy to tweak quickly, even for nontechnical users.
 The software also integrates with many CRMs such as Copper and Salesforce, so you can see everything in one place.
 Pricing starts at $595 per month for unlimited users.

 Nextiva is a robust voice-over-internet-protocol (VoIP)—also known as a business phone system—that comes with a CRM with a rules engine for lead management.
-Plans range from $20 to $30 per user, per month.
+Pricing starts at $21.95 per user, per month with a prepaid 36-month agreement for five to 19 users.
+Pricing goes down as you add more users.
 Sign up for an account that offers a 30-day, money-back satisfaction guarantee.

 Pros & Cons of Lead Distribution